by Robert Arvay

 this war also – some twenty million in Russia alone.
 More than three hundred

-US soldiers will die in combat – nearly a third of a million dead
+thousand US soldiers will die in combat – nearly a third of a million dead

 men from the farms and cities of America.